nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Our product name.

 1. **CLI**
-Command line interface. the text box presented to the user.
+Command line interface.
+The text box presented to the user.

 1. **Command Line**
 A text box where you enter commands.